kirizhu/TypeScript-Reusable-Code/README.md

 Working with CSV files

+First simple implementation

 # Load

 I use the Filesystem module for this part

 # Parse

+split on new line
+map to array and split on comma

 # Analyze

+do some simple data massage and get number of wins for a particular team

 # Report

+print the wins

+# Issues with first implementation

+- Magic string comparisons 'H' & 'A' ?
+- Source of data is hardcoded
+- Data array is all strings even though they contain numbers
+- Variable is named after a specific team
+- Analysis type is fixed
+- No ability to output the report in different formats